NeuralNotW0rk/LoRAW/README.md

 ```

 ## Set additional args
-Set the following command line arguments as needed:
+Then run the modified `train.py` as you would in [stable-audio-tools](https://github.com/Stability-AI/stable-audio-tools) with the following command line arguments as needed:
 - `--use_lora`
     - Set to true to enable lora usage
     - *Default*: false